-Collaborating is easy in Google Apps, it's easy to invite colleagues into a document, spreadsheet or presentation and give them editing rights.
-But allowing colleagues to edit your document means they also have the ability to share the document with more people, and to change the permissions you set for others.
-Let's face it, if it's your document do you want fellow editors to have this power?
-Maybe not, here's a simple tip to stop it happening.
+Collaborating is easy in Google Apps, it’s easy to invite colleagues into a document, spreadsheet or presentation and give them editing rights.
+But allowing colleagues to edit your document means they also have the ability to share and copy the document with more people, and to change the permissions you set for others.
+Let’s face it, if it’s your document do you want fellow editors to have this power?
+Maybe not, here’s a simple tip to stop it happening.

 - In the sharing box, take a look at the very bottom right of the box, click on Advanced.

 - This will bring up the advanced editor sharing settings box where you can change the default setting – which are: